DarkOrion86/NetworkChecker/README.md

 # NetworkChecker
-This is a tool, that checks network devices and works with Prometheus-net Right now it checks devices only by ping.
+This is a tool, that checks network devices and works with Prometheus-net

 Configuration of app or service located in file config.ini This is exammple of it:
 "PushGatewayURL=http://localhost:9091/metrics
 PushGatewayIsON=1
 ServerMetricsIsON=1